Custom Routing in ASP.NET Core MVC

 https://localhost:44359/Student/Index/10

-If you want your controller action methods to match the above URLs, you need to use a Route Constraints feature in ASP.NET Core MVC Application.
+If you want your controller action methods to match the above URLs, you need to use a Route Constraints feature in the ASP.NET Core MVC Application.

 Route Constraints in ASP.NET Core MVC Web Application:

-Route constraints are typically used in both attribute-based and conventional-based routing to ensure that the values provided in the URL match the expected data types or formats.
-They help improve the accuracy of routing and provide a mechanism for handling validation of route parameters.
+Route constraints are used in both attribute-based and conventional-based routing to ensure that the values provided in the URL match the expected data types or formats.
+Let’s say we want to create a route matching the following URLs.

 https://localhost:44359/Student/Details/20